Gemini-Commerce/go-client-product/docs/ProductApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiProductCreateOptionsListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateOptionsListRequest struct via the builder pattern

 Name | Type | Description  | Notes